DanStem

 Theilgaard-Mönch Group

-Lead by Associate Professor Kim Therilggard-Mönch.
+Lead by Associate Professor Kim Therilggard-Mönch

-Our research group conducts a patient-centric translational preclinical program aiming at the identification and validation of novel therapeutic strategies eradicating LEUKEMIC STEM CELLS in patients with ACUTE MYELOID LEUKEMIA.
+The research group conducts a patient-centric translational preclinical program aiming at the identification and validation of novel therapeutic strategies eradicating LEUKEMIC STEM CELLS in patients with ACUTE MYELOID LEUKEMIA.
 In addition, we apply our newly identified human hematopoietic stem cell (HSC) marker to refine the human HSC immunophenotype and explore its clinical potential for production of highly purified stem cell grafts applicable for autologous stem cell transplantation of AML and other cancer patients, as well as gene therapy of patients with monogenic diseases.

 Weischenfeldt Group

-Lead by group leader Joachim Lütken Weischenfeldt.
+Lead by group leader Joachim Lütken Weischenfeldt

 We are interested in the mutational mechanisms and clonal evolution of cancer, in particular mechanisms of complex structural variants and the impact on 3D chromatin organization.